JuliaParallel/PETSc.jl/README.md

 # PETSc
-This package provides thin wrappers for PETSc, as well as a few convience functions that take advantage of multiple dispatch.
+This package provides thin wrappers for PETSc, as well as a few convenience functions that take advantage of multiple dispatch.

 This package requires the MPI.jl package be installed.
-Once it is installed you should be able to run both Julia and Petsc in parallel using MPI for all communcation.
+Once it is installed you should be able to run both Julia and Petsc in parallel using MPI for all communication.
 Initial some initial experiments indicate this works, although it is not thoroughly tested yet.

 To use the package, simple put `using PETSc` at the top of your Julia source file.
-The module exports the names of all the functions, as well as the Petsc datatype aliases and constants such as PETSC_DECIDE.
+The module exports the names of all the functions, as well as the Petsc data type aliases and constants such as PETSC_DECIDE.

 In general, it is possible to run PETSC in parallel.
 To do so with 4 processors, do: